borsch/pg-jsonb/README.md

 In order to run tests, there are few prerequirements needed:

-- postgress up on localhost:5432
+- run Docker Desktop/Docker engine (required for [test-containers](https://java.testcontainers.org/))
 - Database `pgjsonb`
 - User test/test with full access to `pgjsonb` database
 - Execute seed.sql from test/resources